Listing (finance)

-In corporate finance, a listing refers to the company's shares being on the list (or board) of stock that are officially traded on a stock exchange.
+In corporate finance, a listing refers to the company's shares being on the list (or board) of stock that are publicly listed.
 Some stock exchanges allow shares of a foreign company to be listed and may allow dual listing, subject to conditions.

 Normally the issuing company is the one that applies for a listing but in some countries an exchange can list a company, for instance because its stock is already being traded via informal channels.

-Stocks whose market value and/or turnover fall below critical levels may be delisted by the exchange.
+Stocks whose market value and/or turnover fall below certain levels may be delisted by the exchange.
 Delisting often arises from a merger or takeover, or the company going private.

 Requirements

 Each stock exchange has its own listing requirements or rules.
 Initial listing requirements usually include supplying a history of a few years of financial statements (not required for "alternative" markets targeting young firms); a sufficient size of the amount being placed among the general public (the free float), both in absolute terms and as a percentage of the total outstanding stock; an approved prospectus, usually including opinions from independent assessors, and so on.